spkcspider/spkcspider/README.md

   * Note: port arguments are stripped, localhost matches localhost:80, localhost:8000, ...
 * >=0.18: change order of filter parameters, nearly all filters start with request (for compatibility with (django) decorators)
 * >=0.21: huge change in python API, http API should be backward compatible
+* >=0.22: switch to datacontent (except in rare special cases like in SpiderTag), 3party modules will break if they used BaseContent

 # TODO
 * fix RDF export and view of spider_tags